PayFabric/APIs/Receivables/Sections/APIs/Sync/Taxes.md

 Create or Update a Tax
 --------------------

-* `POST /tax` will create and save a tax to the PayFabric Receivables website based on the JSON request payload
+* `POST /tax` will create and save a tax to the PayFabric Receivables website based on the JSON request payload.
+If a tax with the inputted `Name` already exists, the new request will override the existing tax.

 ###### Request
 For more information on the available fields please see our [object reference](../../Objects/Tax.md#TaxPost)